Illinois Sports Betting Revenue

 Investors, sports fans, journalists, and businesses are interested in tracking sports betting revenue, and looking at a state’s market in-depth can glean valuable insights.

 We’ll keep you up to date with the latest economic data and analysis from the business of sports betting in the Prairie State.
-Check out the table below for a snapshot of Illinois sports betting revenue information, then learn what to expect in 2021.
+Check out the table below for a snapshot of Illinois sports betting revenue information, then learn what to expect in 2021 and beyond.

 Latest IL Revenue News